-While parents may be their children’s first role models, teachers and other school staff are also very influential in shaping students’ nutrition and physical activity behaviors.
+While parents may be their children’s first role models, teachers and other school staff are also very influential in shaping nutritional and physical activity behaviors of students.

-From kindergarten through high school, kids typically spend 6+ hours each day, 5 days a week, 180 days per year, at school.
-With that amount of time, teachers, as well as coaches, administrators, aides, and other staff and volunteers at the school, can be very powerful role models.
+From kindergarten through high school, kids typically spend 6+ hours each day, 5 days a week, 180 days a year, at school.
+With that amount of time, teachers, coaches, administrators, aides, and other staff and volunteers at the school can be powerful role models.

 Kids pay attention to adults and learn how to behave by watching others.
-Because you don’t know your students’ parents’ lifestyles, it is possible that you are the only positive role model they have in the area of healthy behaviors.
+In some unfortunate cases, it’s possible you’re the only positive role model a student in the area of healthy behaviors.
 You can’t control what their parents do, but you can control what you do in front of your students, as well as the policies you have in your class.

 So don’t just give lip service to healthy eating and physical activity.
 Set a good example by the things your students see you do.